cr1st1p/k8s-on-lxd/addons/local-storage-class/README.md

 Each Kubernetes node will have some fictive disks mounted, which will be presented to Kubernetes application under a specific storage class name.
-Each of those fictive disks will be actual directories on your host machine - using LXD features.
+Each of those fictive disks will be actual directories on your host machine - using LXD features - except if LXD node is remote.

-For example, you could set it so that under your **host**'s directory ```my_project/data/``` it will create a subdirectory for each kubernetes node, and inside those, a number of subdirectories (20 by default).
+If LXD node is local, for example, you could set it so that under your **host**'s directory ```my_project/data/``` it will create a subdirectory for each kubernetes node, and inside those, a number of subdirectories (20 by default).
 Each such unused subdirectory will be selected by the provisioner whenever your deployment will ask for a storage with class 'local-disks'.